WordPress Pre-Launch Checklist

 Validate page title and meta description outputs for correctness and clarity.
 Empty or duplicated metadata weakens search presentation.

-Ensure canonical URLs point to the correct final version.
-Incorrect canonicals can split indexing signals.
+Ensure canonical signals point to the correct final version of each URL.
+Incorrect canonicals can split indexing and consolidation signals.

 Open Graph tags